All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Simulations

 \section{Simulations}

 In this section, we first present a toy example to illustrate the concepts of MR, MCR, and AR.
-We then present a Monte Carlo simulation studying the effectiveness of bootstrap confidence intervals for MCR.
+We then present a Monte Carlo simulation studying the effectiveness of bootstrap CIs for MCR.

-\subsection{Illustrative toy example with simulated data}
+\subsection{Illustrative Toy Example with Simulated Data}

 To illustrate the concepts of MR, MCR, and AR (see Section \ref{sec:Related-Work}), we consider a toy example where $X=(X_{1},X_{2})\in\mathbb{R}^{2}$, and $Y\in\{-1,1\}$ is a binary group label.
 Our primary goal in this section is to build intuition for the differences between these three importance measures, and so we demonstrate them here only in a single sample.
 We focus on the empirical versions of our importance metrics ($\widehat{MR}$, $\widehat{MCR}_{-}$ and $\widehat{MCR}_{+}$), and compare them against AR, which is typically interpreted as an in-sample measure \citep{breiman2001random_forests}, or as an intermediate step to estimate an alternate importance measure in terms of variable rankings \citep{gevrey2003review,olden2004accurate_neural}.